-This course will provide a solid foundation for the study of advanced mathematics.
+Prerequisites: This course will provide a solid foundation for the study of advanced mathematics.

 Content will include limits, derivatives, applications of differentiation, antiderivatives, integrals, and applications of integration.
-T1-Nspire graphing calculators will be used daily.

-ADVANCED PLACEMENT

-CALCULUS AB
+ADVANCED PLACEMENT CALCULUS AB

-Course Number: 1202310

-Semesters: 2

-Credit: 1.0

-Prerequisites: At least 94 in

-Honors Pre-Calculus; teacher approval
+Prerequisites: At least 94 in Honors Pre-Calculus; teacher approval

 This course will provide a solid foundation for the study of advanced mathematics.
 Content will include limits, derivatives, applications of differentiation, antideratives, integrals, and applications of integrals.
 Testing will include AP level work.
-TI-Nspire graphing calculators will be used daily.
-Students must take the national Advanced Placement exam in May at their own expense.
+Students must take the national Advanced Placement exam in May, at their own expense.